ricardo78/rdp_Jamoma_06/README.md

 The video modules is a compilation of code taken from cycling74's tutorials and HC Gilje's Video Projection Tool.
 VPT website: http://hcgilje.wordpress.com/vpt/
 VPT forum: http://www.nervousvision.com/vptforum/

 Freeverb by Olaf Matthes.
-(Included in the extarnal folder)
+(Included in the extarnal folder 32 bit only)

 Mutation by Bill Vorn (Included in the extarnal folder) http://billvorn.concordia.ca/research/software/lifetools.html